jkursula/PWP/README.md

 # Client

-Use your favourite browser and navigate to http://127.0.0.1:5000/admin/ **while the API server is running''
+Use your favourite browser and navigate to http://127.0.0.1:5000/admin/ **while the API server is running**